-The art therapy training program is composed of theoretical, practical, experiential and clinical components based on the application of art to therapy.
+The art therapy training program is composed of theoretical, clinical placement, experiential and clinical components based on the application of art to therapy.
 The program emphasizes four components in which art therapy theory and practice reflect each other.

-- Clinical course work, practica work, and supervision: extensive supervised clinical practice enables the student to integrate theory and clinical skills throughout the program.
+Clinical course work, clinical placement work, and supervision: extensive supervised clinical practice enables the student to integrate theory and clinical skills throughout the program.
 Students are required to complete 700 hours of practicum.

-The total amount of practica time comes to approximately 700 hours.
+The total amount of clinical placement time comes to approximately 700 hours.
 The requirements from the Canadian Art Therapy Association educational guidelines are that students have a minimum of 350 hours of direct client contact.
 Some students may be required to do the recommended 400 hours of direct client contact.
-400 hours qualifies a student for an honours practica internship.
+400 hours qualifies a student for an honours clinical placement internship.

 Breakdown of the 700 hours:

-- [400 hours qualifies the student for honours practica/internship]
+[400 hours qualifies the student for honours clinical placement/internship]

-Full-time students are expected to do 12 hours of practica per week throughout the two years of course work.
-Practica includes 4 to 6 hours of direct client contact, set up, clean up, record keeping of the art and client notes.
+Full-time students are expected to do 12 hours of clinical placements per week throughout the two years of course work.
+Clinical placements include 4 to 6 hours of direct client contact, set up, clean up, record keeping of the art and client notes.
 A maximum of 10 hours per week of direct client contact is set.
 Exceptions to this rule require special permission from the director.

 The requirements from the Canadian Art Therapy Association educational guidelines are that students have a minimum of 10 hours of direct client contact to 1 hour of supervision.
 This is the minimum requirement that we use to calculate the hours of supervision.
 The Kutenai Art Therapy Institute offers more hours due to using a group supervision model.